Electromechanical computational model of the human stomach

 While this work represents a major step forward in gastric modeling, several limitations remain.
 The electrophysiology model is currently phenomenological and one-way coupled, excluding mechanosensitive feedback mechanisms known to be relevant for \icc{} and \smc{} function~\cite{Kraichely-2007-MechanosensitiveIonChannels,Huizinga-2018-StretchCurrents}.
+Further, fluid–structure interactions are not explicitly modeled.
+A spatially uniform intragastric pressure is used to approximate the mechanical load on the gastric wall, providing a first-order approximation of wall mechanics but neglecting local fluid effects, shear stresses, and feedback between fluid motion and tissue deformation.
+This simplification may limit the ability to capture fully physiologically accurate patterns of intraluminal flow and wall deformation, representing an important avenue for future research~\cite{Brandstaeter2019,Liu2024}.
+In addition, although our framework, combining the $7$-parameter shell formulation with the constrained mixture model, efficiently captures large deformations and tissue mechanics, it represents the gastric wall in a homogenized manner.
+Intramural heterogeneity arising from the multilayered structure and its fiber dispersion is not explicitly resolved, which limits the reproduction of intramural mechanics.
 Digesta transport is not explicitly modeled, and functional roles of anatomical regions such as the fundus, the pyloric sphincter, and the lower esophageal sphincter are not modeled in detail, despite their mechanically significance.